K-12 Math Education in the USA and its Detrimental Effects on the Future Minds of Today

 The “I, We, You” pattern continues well into high school, further increasing their unhealthy reliance on memorization and external factors like Google to find the answers.
 With no struggle or efforts in critical thinking and problem-solving, American students garner notably less substantial math knowledge than other nations.

-In countries like Japan, emphasis is placed on challenging students to help them discover math procedures and properties for themselves, stimulating their minds and engaging their interests.
+Countries like Japan emphasize challenging students to help them discover math procedures and properties for themselves, stimulating their minds and engaging their interests.
 But, with America’s strict educational regime, they placed low in the Program for International Student Assessment (PISA) rankings, as the average American student performed close to four years behind the average Chinese student in the 2018 mathematics rankings.
 WIth Nation’s Report Card revealing that only around twenty-five percent of seniors score at their standard level or above, these increasingly worrisome statistics can be indicative of the stagnancy of high school math scores since the 70’s.

 American students themselves realize the gravity of their educational situation, as their frustrations arise from their school system.
 From a New York Times prompt, teenagers conveyed their own thoughts on why their school system fails them: